 The Policy addresses how Council will comply with its legislative requirements as well as its duty of care to the local community.
 The Policy is supported by a Council Asbestos Management Plan.
-It is recommended that the draft Asbestos Policy be adopted for the purposes of public exhibition.
+It is recommended that the draft Asbestos Policy be adopted by Council.